-When parties enter into either a divorce, child custody proceeding or modification of a prior court order the Court which has jurisdiction over the case will weigh whether or not to place a geographic restriction on the residence of the children.
+When parties enter into either a divorce, child custody proceeding, or modification of a prior court order, the Court, which has jurisdiction over the case, will weigh whether or not to place a geographic restriction on the children's residence.

 What does a Typical Geographic Restriction Look Like?

-For those situations that do require the Court to become involved all that is required for a restriction to be set up is for one party to request it.
+For those situations that require the Court to become involved, all required for a restriction to be set up is for one party to request it.

 Why are Geographic Restrictions Ordered?

-Reason being is that the Court wants to encourage the parties to live close to one another to best facilitate the opportunity for the parents to “co-parent” with one another and to lessen the transportation burden on both parties.
+The reason is that the Court wants to encourage the parties to live close to one another to facilitate the parents' opportunity to “co-parent” with one another and lessen the transportation burden on both parties.

 When two parents get divorced, or when non-married people cease to live in the same house, the child cannot live primarily with both parents.
 The parent with whom the child primarily resides (the custodial parent) and the parent who has visitation with the child (non-custodial parent) will share the child’s time between their residences.